The King of Fighters: Compilations

 In addition to the remakes of games such as KOF '94 Re-bout, KOF '98 Ultimate Match, and KOF 2002 Unlimited Match, SNK has released compilations of their KOF games.
 Two KOF compilations were released in Japan for the PlayStation 2 as part of the Neo Geo Online Collection.

 The first compilation, The King of Fighters Orochi Hen (ザ·キング·オブ·ファイターズ -オロチ編-) features KOF '95, KOF '96, and KOF '97, the three games comprising the Orochi story arc.
 The compilation features a Color Edit mode that allows the player to create a custom color palette for every character in each game, the choice to play each game with original and arranged soundtracks, and an online versus mode which supports the Multi-Matching BB (MMBB) service.
 The second compilation, The King of Fighters NESTS Hen (ザ·キング·オブ·ファイターズ -ネスツ編-), features the original Neo Geo versions of KOF '99, KOF 2000, and KOF 2001, as well as the corresponding Dreamcast versions of each game.
 It has the same features as the previous compilation but with online support available only for the Dreamcast games in the compilation.

 A separately produced compilation titled The King of Fighters Collection: The Orochi Saga was released for the PlayStation 2, PlayStation Portable and Wii outside of Japan.
 This compilation has the same lineup of games as the Japanese Orochi Hen, along with KOF '94 and KOF '98.
 The extra features are different.
 There is an added Challenge Mode where the player must win certain matches against the CPU in KOF '98 under specific conditions, a media gallery featuring listenable tracks from each game, and a collection of official illustrations.

-There were also two double-pack compilations, the first being The King of Fighters 2000/2001 (The King of Fighters: The Saga Continues in PAL regions) and The King of Fighters 2002/2003, both on PlayStation 2 and Xbox.
+There were also two double-pack compilations, the first being The King of Fighters 2000/2001 (The King of Fighters: The Saga Continues in PAL regions) and The King of Fighters 2002/2003, both on the PlayStation 2 with first compilation disk KoF 2000/2001 on xbox being cancelled.